praekelt/numi-api/docs/index.rst

 Releases and publishing
 ***********************
 Each time a dialogues's changes are published, the changed dialogue is recorded as a new release.
-The new release will be *made live*: any changes to the dialogue and its :ref:`sequences <concepts-sequences>` and :ref:`blocks <concepts-blocks>` will apply when end users interacting with the dialogue.
+The new release will be *made live*: any changes to the dialogue and its :ref:`sequences <concepts-sequences>` and :ref:`blocks <concepts-blocks>` will apply when end users interact with the dialogue.

 Data Structures